 - Warfarin (Coumadin)

-Recognizing the Signs of DUB
+Recognizing the Symptoms of DUB

 The most common symptom of DUB is bleeding outside of your normal periods.
 It can also occur within your menstrual cycle.
 In this case, it might include:

 - heavy menstrual bleeding

 - bleeding that contains many clots or large clots

 - bleeding that lasts more than seven days

 - bleeding that occurs less than 21 days from the last cycle

-common DUB symptoms are:
+Other common DUB symptoms are:

 - bleeding between periods